 The Psoas is the most important muscle in the cyclist’s body that you have never heard of!

 Pso-what, you ask?
-The Psoas muscle is one of the most important muscles in our body, especially if you are a virtual cyclist.
-That’s what!
+The Psoas muscle is one of the most significant muscles in our body, especially if you are a cyclist.
+The Psoas Muscle is important when Cycling, That’s what!

 The Psoas muscle is the primary connector between the trunk and legs and is essential in stabilizing the spine.
 The Psoas is our deepest core muscle and the only one that crosses the spine and hip.